-\Cref{tab:sota_new} presents the comparison results of our model with state-of-the-art works.
-For TAL task, we note that many previous TAL methods achieved superior results on ActivityNet 1.3 by combining with the external action classifier~\cite{xiong2016cuhk}.
+Table~\ref{tab:sota_new} presents the comparison results of our model with state-of-the-art works.
+We highlight that our UniAV (Ours$_{AT}$) is the only model that performs all three tasks by a single model parameters, while all other models in Table~\ref{tab:sota_new} are task-specific models that are separately trained for each task.
+For TAL task, we note that many previous TAL methods achieved superior results on ActivityNet 1.3 by combining with the external action classifier~\cite{xiong2016cuhk,wang2017untrimmednets}.
 By contrast, our model has good capabilities in both classification and regression and does not need to rely on any external classification models.
-For a fair comparison, we list the results of methods without using external classifiers in~\cref{tab:sota_new}. {We simply concatenate audio and visual features as input for those TAL methods~\cite{liu2022end,shi2023tridet,zhang2022actionformer,zhao2021video} when using both modalities.} {We can see that, with ONE-PEACE~\cite{wang2023one} features, our single all-task (AT) model reaches an average mAP of $36.1\%$, outperforming state-of-the-art task-specific models.
-Here we also trained UnAV~\cite{geng2023dense} that is tailored for AVEL task to conduct TAL task, but found the result is much lower than highly specialized TAL models~\cite{shi2023tridet,zhang2022actionformer}.
+For a fair comparison, we list the results of methods without using external classifiers in Table~\ref{tab:sota_new}.
+We simply concatenate audio and visual features as input for those TAL methods~\cite{liu2022end,shi2023tridet,zhang2022actionformer,zhao2021video, kim2024te} when using both modalities.
+We can see that, with ONE-PEACE~\cite{wang2023one} features, our all-task (AT) model reaches an average mAP of $36.1\%$, outperforming other state-of-the-art task-specific models.
+We also trained UnAV~\cite{geng2023dense} that is tailored for AVEL task to conduct TAL task, but found the result is much lower than highly specialized TAL models~\cite{shi2023tridet,zhang2022actionformer}.
 It indicates that the task-specific models cannot be generalized effectively to other tasks, while our unified model can achieve superior or on-par performances on all three tasks with good generalizability.
-For AVEL task, our AT model gets competitive results to UnAV~\cite{geng2023dense} when using the same ONE-PEACE features.} And our single-task fine-tuned model (Ours$_{AT\rightarrow ST}$) further improves the average mAP to $51.7\%$, setting a new state-of-the-art result on the AVEL task.
+For AVEL task, our AT model gets very competitive results compared to UnAV~\cite{geng2023dense} when using the same ONE-PEACE features.
+Besides, our single-task fine-tuned model (Ours$_{AT\rightarrow ST}$) further improves the average mAP to $51.7\%$, setting a new state-of-the-art result on the AVEL task.
 For SED task, since the traditional SED methods only support super fine-grained sound spectrograms as input with the evaluation metric not suitable for our unified approach, we implemented Actionformer~\cite{zhang2022actionformer}, TriDet~\cite{shi2023tridet} and UnAV~\cite{geng2023dense} to conduct SED task.
-We can see that our AT model outperforms all other methods by a large margin. {Overall, we emphasize that our UniAV holds superior or on-par performances on all three tasks using a single unified model, and achieves the best All Tasks Average score compared with other methods, which significantly distinguishes our model from other task-specific models. }
+We can see that our AT model outperforms all other methods by a large margin.
+Overall, we emphasize that our proposed AT model (UniAV) holds superior or on-par performances on all three tasks using only a single unified model, and achieves the best All Tasks Average score compared with other methods, which significantly distinguishes our model from other task-specific models.